 When you give an elevator speech, you’re briefly telling someone what you do or provide.
 If done right, you’ll spark someone’s interest by explaining the value to them of what you or your product is about, and to stimulate further action.
 It’s not, repeat NOT, a sales pitch.

 The term “elevator speech” derives from the idea that one should be able to share the most essential information in the time it takes an elevator to go from, say, the ground floor in a tall building to a high-numbered floor (e.g.,10-30 seconds).
-If your overview is intriguing, the recipient may be persuaded to ask for more information.
+If your overview is intriguing, the recipient may be persuaded to ask for more information or ask you for your business card.

 Writer’s Elevator Speech